KotDCG/KotDCG.github.io/King of the Dead.md

 - **Ace** | *Cipher*: Nothing.
 Discard the Ace and the Joker.
 - **Jack** | *Pillage*: Choose a player.
 Take one card of your choice from their discard, or two cards off of the top of their draw pile.
 Put the card(s) in your hand.
 Place the Joker in their discard pile.
-- **Queen** | All other players, in clockwise order, must discard a card of their choosing from their hand to The Well.
+- **Queen** | *Void*: All other players, in clockwise order, must discard a card of their choosing from their hand to The Well.
 Then, Pick one player.
 That player must must send a card of their choice from their discard to the well.
 Place the Joker in their discard pile.
-- **King** |  Select any card in The Well.
+- **King** | *Encumber*: Select any card in The Well.
 Put that card and the Joker in discard pile of another player.
 - **Another Joker** | *Devilry*: Pick two players.
 They swap hands.
 Place one Joker in each of their discard piles.

 ### End of Round